-The staff took part in an emergency on-call arrangement with the local dental out of hours provision and the NHS 111 out of hour's service and patients were directed to the appropriate out of hours service.
+The staff took part in an emergency on-call arrangement with the NHS111 out of hour's service and patients were directed to the appropriate out of hours service.

 The practice's website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.